tingyinhu/Mobin_Donut/README.md

-🍩 Project Description 🍩
+# 🍩 Mobin Donut Website 🍩

-This is an interactive website for the Mobin Donut Tasting Party event, designed to highlight the shop's delicious donut offerings and showcase event details.
-Built using React, Tailwind CSS, and Model Viewer, this site provides an engaging user experience with interactive elements.
+This is an interactive website for the **Mobin Donut Tasting Party** event, designed to highlight the shop's delicious donut offerings and showcase event details.
+Built using **React**, **Tailwind CSS**, and **Model Viewer**, this site provides an engaging user experience with interactive elements.
 Visitors can explore event details, RSVP for the tasting party, and discover Mobin Donut Shop's unique flavors.

+## 🚀 Features

+- **Modern UI**: Sleek and intuitive user interface powered by React and Tailwind CSS.
+- **Interactive 3D Donut Viewer**: Explore donuts in 3D using Model Viewer.
+- **API Integration**: Fetch donut data from a live API hosted on Render.
+- **Dynamic Cart Logic**: Built a functional shopping cart allowing users to add/remove donuts to/from the cart, update quantities of items in the cart and view the total price in real-time.

-📝 How to Run the Project 📝
+## 📝 How to Run the Project Locally

-1/ Install dependencies.
-npm install
+- **Install Dependencies**: npm install
-2/ Start the development server. npm run dev
+- **Start the Server**: npm run dev
-3/ Open the local development URL.

-💡 Challenges 💡
-This program moves at a fast pace and covers a large amount of information in a short time.
-While this can be intense, it also fosters curiosity and encourages independent learning.
-I found that proactively exploring concepts on my own was key to fully understanding React and applying it effectively.

-I initially learned React through online tutorials, which provided a solid foundation and made it easier to follow along during lectures.

-To build my understanding, I started with introductory React videos that covered essential topics such as file structure, components, imports/exports, JSX, props, key-value pairs, and state.
-Once I grasped the fundamentals, I moved on to full project tutorials, which helped me see how everything fits together in a real-world application.

-This hands-on approach significantly strengthened my learning and gave me greater confidence in working with React.
+- **Start the JSON Server (API)**: npm run server